eProsima/Integration-Service-docs/docs/xml-config-file.rst

     </is_types>

-As you can see in the example XML code, you can define :ref:`types libraries` for each type like :class:`ShapeType` and :class:`libshape.so`, or use a default library that will try to load the rest of types (:class:`libdefault.so` in the example).
+As you can see in the example XML code, you can define :ref:`types library` for each type like :class:`ShapeType` and :class:`libshape.so`, or use a default library that will try to load the rest of types (:class:`libdefault.so` in the example).